Datavault-UK/automate-dv-docs/docs/tutorial/tut_multi_active_satellites.md

-# Multi Active Satellites (MAS)
+# Multi-Active Satellites (MAS)

-Multi Active Satellites (MAS) contain point-in-time payload data related to their parent hub or link records that allow for multiple records to be valid at the same time.
+Multi-Active Satellites (MAS) contain point-in-time payload data related to their parent Hub or Link records that allow for multiple records to be valid at the same time.
 Some example use cases could be when customers have multiple active phone numbers or addresses.